Does this test have other names?

 Painful or swollen testicles

 If you're pregnant, you may have this test as part of routine prenatal testing.
-A pregnant woman who has gonorrhea can pass the infection to her baby during delivery, possibly causing blindness or a potentially fatal blood infection.
-Detecting and treating gonorrhea prevents such complications.
+A pregnant woman who has gonorrhea can pass the infection to her baby during delivery.
+This may cause blindness or a potentially fatal blood infection.
+Finding and treating gonorrhea prevents such problems.

 What other tests might I have along with this test?